spyderbat/spyctl/README.md

       severity: high
     actions: []
 ```
-To see a list of `Spyderbat Policies` you have created use the following command:
+To see a list of `Spyderbat Policies` you have created issue the following command:
 ```
 spyctl get policies
 ```